RU09342/lab-2-blinking-leds-thapashani6/Multiple Blink/README.md

 ### Differences
 There were more differences with each board's code than Simple Blink.
 * Every board has LED1 set to pin 1.0, however, LED2 is usually different for each board.
-* Once again, all boards besides the G2554 and F5994 had to have the code: `PM5CTL0 &= ~LOCKLPM5;` or the LEDs will not blink.
+* All boards besides the G2554 and F5994 had to have the code: `PM5CTL0 &= ~LOCKLPM5;` or the LEDs will not blink.

 #### Example Code Differnces for Setting LEDs as Output Pins
 ##### Code for G2553